Project - Education - Bursaries

 If you are a UK tax payer we can claim back from the Inland Revenue 25p for every £1 that you give at no cost to you.
 Please use the appropriate box on the form.

-Please complete the form and send it as an email attachment or print it and post it, with any cheque, to -
+Please complete the Bursaries Donation Form and send it as an email attachment or print it and post it, with any cheque, to -